-If you're riding with long pants, use a pants cuff protector to keep your pants cuff from getting caught in the chain.
+If you do not use a Rungu Chainguard, but ride with long pants, use a pants cuff protector to keep your pants cuff from getting caught in the chain.
 Pants cuff protectors are commonly available where bikes or sold and from Amazon as shown below.

-WARNING: RIDING WITH LONG PANTS WITHOUT USING A PANTS CUFF PROTECTOR MAY CAUSE THE CHAIN AND CHAINRING TO CATCH YOUR PANTS CUFF, WHICH CAN LEAD TO LOSING CONTROL OF THE RUNGU DUALIE AND SEVERE INJURY OR DEATH.
+WARNING: RIDING WITH LONG PANTS WITHOUT USING A PANTS CUFF PROTECTOR OR CHAINGUARD MAY CAUSE THE CHAIN AND CHAINRING TO CATCH YOUR PANTS CUFF, WHICH CAN LEAD TO LOSING CONTROL OF THE RUNGU DUALIE AND SEVERE INJURY OR DEATH.